Trump Speechwriter With White Nationalist Ties Fired From The White House

 It looks like the Trump administration is trying to distance itself from allegations that the president is racist.
-An article in The Washington Post reports that one of his former speechwriters was fired recently because he spoke at a conference frequented by white nationalists.
+An article in The Washington Post reports that one of Trump’s former speechwriters was fired recently because he spoke at a conference frequented by white nationalists.

 According to the Post, Darren Beattie, who had previously worked as an instructor at Duke University, was terminated after his superiors asked him to resign and he refused.
 Calls for his resignation were prompted by a media investigation into his appearance at 2016 H.L.
-Mencken Club conference,
+Mencken Club conference.

 CNN reports that the conference, which counts prominent alt-right figure Richard Spencer as one of its past attendees, is named after a journalist/satirist who became known for racist opinions after his death.
-Other speakers at the 2016 conference include two people who were also terminated from their jobs for expressing racist viewpoints, John Derbyshire and Robert Weissberg.
+Other speakers at the 2016 conference include two people who were also terminated from their jobs for expressing racist viewpoints, namely John Derbyshire and Robert Weissberg.
 Known white nationalist, Peter Brimelow, who is the founder of the anti-immigrant website Vdare.com, according to the Southern Poverty Law Center, also spoke at the conference that year.

 Beattie did not deny that he spoke at the conference but said that he did not express racially offensive views in his speech.